 With the due date coming nearer, you might be feeling anxious, and together with your odd sleep patterns, you might be having vivid dreams.

-Your Baby ’s development
+Your Child’s development

 Head down position: By this time, most babies have started adopting the head-down position, which is easier for a natural delivery.
-If Your Baby doesn’t turn around, you are up for a breech birth, a situation where the baby is born bottom first instead of the head.
+If Your Child doesn’t turn around, you are up for a breech birth, a situation where the baby is born bottom first instead of the head.
 Around 3–5% of pregnant women at term (37–40 weeks pregnant) have a breech baby, and most of them are born by a cesarean section because it is seen as safer than being born vaginally.

 Red blood cell formation: By the end of this week, bone marrow, a spongy substance inside the bone, is now mature enough to become a major site for the production of red blood cells, white blood cells, and platelet.
-Red blood cells help carry oxygen; white blood cells help against infection, while platelets help with blood clotting and prevent severe bleeding when Your Baby gets insured.
+Red blood cells help carry oxygen; white blood cells help against infection, while platelets help with blood clotting and prevent severe bleeding when Your Child gets insured.